aci-ref/facilitation_leading_practices/activities/03-engagement.md

 	<li>"The system administrator is going to setup an account on the cluster
 by Thursday and will email you the account login information."  </li>
 	<li>"I’ll send you an email by the end of the day summarizing everything
-we’ve discussed and links to the web pages we went over today so you can get started as soon as you’re ready."</li>
+we’ve discussed and links to the web pages we went over today, so you can get started as soon as you’re ready."</li>
 </ul>
 </div>